IDEF6: Procedure developments

 A requirement is a constraint on either the functional, behavioral, physical, or method of development aspects of a solution.
 A design goal is a stated aim that the design structure and specifications must support.

-Formulate Solution Strategies
+Formulate solution strategies

 Once the requirements and goals have been established, the design team formulates alternative strategies for exploration in the next major transition in the design.

 Design strategies can be considered as “meta-plans” for dealing with frequently occurring design situations.
 They can be viewed as methodizations or organizations of the primitive design activities identified above (i.e., partitioning, classification/specification, assembly, simulation, and re-partitioning).
 The three types of design strategies considered in the IDEF4 rationale component include: